sfepy/sfepy/doc/developer_guide.rst

 The integration kinds have the following meaning:

-- `'volume'` for volume integral over a region that contains elements;
+- `'cell'` for cell integral over a region that contains elements;
-  uses volume element connectivity for assembling;
+  uses cell connectivity for assembling;
-- `'surface'` for surface integral over a region that contains faces;
+- `'facet'` for facet integral over a region that contains faces;
-  uses surface face connectivity for assembling;
+  uses facet connectivity for assembling;
-- `'surface_extra'` for surface integral over a region that contains faces; uses volume element connectivity for assembling - this is needed if full gradients of a variable are required on the boundary;
+- `'facet_extra'` for facet integral over a region that contains faces; uses cell connectivity for assembling - this is needed if full gradients of a variable are required on the boundary.
-- `'by_region'` -  the integration mode is determined by the region kind, The term attribute 'surface_integration' allows to set `'surface_extra'` integration for surface regions.

 `function()`
 """"""""""""